 Easy integration with your WooCommerce

 WooCommerce is really the best eCommerce platform available out there.
 There are some amazing plugins that make difficult processes like shipping quite easy.
 The WooCommerce UPS Shipping and WooCommerce FedEx Shipping plugins are the two ultimate solutions that provide the SurePost and SmartPost services respectively.
-You can configure the plugin and allow the USPS consolidated services appear on both the Cart and Checkout pages.
+You can configure the plugin and allow the USPS consolidated services to appear on both the Cart and Checkout pages.
 Let’s have a detailed look.

-In order to keep things simple, we will take the example of WooCommerce UPS Shipping plugin as both of them (WooCommerce FedEx Shipping plugin) function roughly the same and the savings should be similar.
+In order to keep things simple, we will take the example of the WooCommerce UPS Shipping plugin as both of them (WooCommerce FedEx Shipping plugin) function roughly the same and the savings should be similar.
 UPS SurePost shipping rates, generally, are equivalent to the ground rates.
 In the plugin settings page, you can enable the SurePost services as shown in the image below.

 Now let’s go ahead and try getting the shipping rates for an item that weighs 1 Lb.
 We will compare the UPS SurePost rates with the UPS Ground rates for the addresses in Florida and New York.